Turbero/valheim-PvPBiomeDominions/MODGEN/README.md

 based on the current biome of the player.
 You can apply different combat rules to Meadows, Black Forest, etc even for Ocean!

+In addition, a list of the current players will be shown on the left side of the big map when you open it up with a summary of the current player statuses.

 ## Usage instructions

 Generate the configuration file "Turbero.PvPBiomeDominions.cfg" that will be created once the mod is executed for first time.
 Then, edit the file or use a ConfigurationManager mod to apply the rules to each biome.